-Finally, and perhaps most importantly, counties urge the General Assembly to bring counties to the table to discuss and provide feedback on any elections-related legislation so that we may work together to accomplish meaningful reforms before the summer legislative recess.
-Waiting until the fall to adopt any reforms into law will not provide enough time for counties to successfully prepare, train staff and implement new procedures prior to the November election, which is good for neither counties nor voters.
+Finally, and perhaps most importantly, counties urge the General Assembly to continue to bring counties to the table to discuss and provide feedback on any elections-related legislation so that we may work together to accomplish meaningful reforms before the summer legislative recess.
 Counties have valuable experience to provide in the development of legislation to assure we can continue to administer elections that are secure and accurate, and that provide accessibility to our voters so that all have an opportunity to engage in the democratic process.